Floodproofing Your Home

-Water can enter your house in a number of ways:
+Water can enter your house a number of ways:

 - Groundwater seepage or spring melting

 Flood Proofing Maintenance

-These steps will help to prevent water from entering your basement and to keep moisture forming
+Here are some steps that will help prevent moisture and water from entering your basement:

 - If your basement is moist, don't open basement windows in the summer.

-- Keep gutters and downspouts clean; they should extend at least four feet from the outside wall of the house.
+- Keep gutters and downspouts clean, extending at least four feet from the outside wall of the house.

 - Check for cracks in the foundation, chimney, and fireplace.

 Preventive and Corrective Measures

-- Build up the ground around your foundation so that it slopes away from the building.
+- Build the ground up around the foundation so it slopes away from the building.

 - Put appliances and furniture in the basement up on blocks.

-- Place 1/2 inch of coarse gravel in window wells, sloping away from the house.
-The sides of the window should extend above ground level.
-Cover window wells.
+- Place 1/2" of coarse gravel in window wells, sloping away from the house.
+The sides of the window wells should extend above ground level.
+Cover the window wells.

 - If the heating ducts are under the basement floor, make sure they are insulated and watertight.

 - Have a licensed plumber install a backflow valve to keep water from backing up into your basement through the drain.

-- Install a vapor barrier or retarder on the basement walls.
-A building permit may be required.
+- Install a vapor barrier on the basement walls (a permit may be required).

 - Install a false floor over the basement floor, allowing the water to flow to a drain or sump pump.